 MSW Salary and Career Outlook

 Salaries for professionals with an MSW vary widely depending on role, level of education, location, and employer.
-The following examples, with salary ranges based on data from Payscale, demonstrate some of potential career opportunities for social workers.
+The following examples, with salary ranges based on data from Payscale in 2023, demonstrate some of potential career opportunities for social workers.

 Licensed Clinical Social Worker (LCSW)